-Another important way to relate the Lawrence polytope (or the root polytope) to the BBY bijection is by the zonotopal subdivision.
+An important way to relate the Lawrence polytope to the BBY bijection is by zonotopal subdivisions.
 The \emph{zonotope} $Z(M)$ (resp. $Z(M^*)$) is the Minkowski sum of the columns of $M$ (resp. $M^*$).
 Their subdivisions are used to construct the BBY bijection in \cite[Section 3.4]{BBY}.
 In particular, every acyclic circuit signature (resp. cocircuit signature) induces a subdivision of $Z(M)$ (resp. $Z(M^*)$) indexed by the bases of $\mathcal{M}$.